 Do make useful commit messages (they will be used for the release CHANGELOG).

 Creating insightful and descriptive commit messages is one of the best things you can do for others who use the repository.
 It lets people quickly understand changes without having to read code.
-When doing “history archeology” to answer some question, good commit messages become very important.
+When doing “history archaeology” to answer some question, good commit messages become very important.

 Format of a commit message: